Keyboard shortcuts

 Returns a non-zero exit code:

-• If the content of the found licenses did not match the expected content for that license
+• If the content of the found licenses did not match the expected content for those licenses (mismatch)

 $ cargo licenses check

-warning: found license(s) in utf8_iter whose content was not similar to expected - COPYRIGHT
+warning: mismatch - found license(s) whose content was not similar to declared licenses for:

 Diff

-Returns a non-zero exit code if the current licenses folder doesn't contain licenses that would be collected.
+Returns a non-zero exit code if there is a difference between the licenses that would be collected and the current collected licenses folder.

 $ cargo licenses diff